salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. Dimensions are : 1.316m x 2.105m
 2. 200 LPD Non pressurized ETC(Evacuated Tube Collector-based on thermosyphon principle) because ETC has a very low heat loss coefficient.
-3. Average Hot water output is above 40 to 50 degree celsius above ambient temperature.
+3. Average Hot water output is above 40 to 50 °C above ambient temperature.
-4. Tank insulation with Polyurethane foam which keeps the water hot for 16 to 18 hrs with a small temperature loss of 3 degree celsius.
+4. Tank insulation with Polyurethane foam which keeps the water hot for 16 to 18 hrs with a small temperature loss of 3 °C.
 5. Socket provided for the Electrical Back up heating coil in the tank for low sunlight conditions.
-6. Plumbing Pipes and accesseries are required for inlet and outlet connections with domestic water tank and supply.
+6. Plumbing Pipes and accessories are required for inlet and outlet connections with domestic water tank and supply.

 !["Isometric View of Solar Water Heater"](./Images/solar%20water%20heater%20(isometric).jpg "Isometric View of Solar Water Heater")